SergioCrisostomo/ComponentPicker/readme.md

 ## Developers

-If you make changes to the `src/` folder and want to export that as ES5 JavaScript into the `lib/` folder you can do this in the command line:
+If you make changes to the `src/` folder and want to export CSS and JavaScript (as ES5 JavaScript) into the `lib/` folder you can do this in the command line:

-    $ npm install
+    $ npm run build
-    $ babel --presets es2015 src --out-dir lib

 ### TODO: